 For Caroline Altman Smith, senior program officer at The Kresge Foundation, the Centers' biggest appeal is the idea of a "small number of staff members in a state who wake up every morning focused on nothing but student success issues at the community college."

-Student Success Centers have been created in five states to date: Arkansas, Michigan, New Jersey, Ohio, and Texas (see Table 1 on page 13).
-The Centers' founders describe a similar decision-making process leading to their establishment: As the student success movement took root, and a critical mass of each states' community colleges joined a national reform effort definitions that would provide comparable information; shared professional development venues; and the time and space to think, exchange, and discuss strategy and execution.
+Student Success Centers have been created in five states to date: Arkansas, Michigan, New Jersey, Ohio, and Texas (see Table 1 on page 16).
+The Centers' founders describe a similar decision-making process leading to their establishment: As the student success movement took root, and a critical mass of each states' community colleges joined a national reform effort (Achieving the Dream is the common thread), the colleges and their supporting associations came to believe that their hard work could be strengthened and amplified if there were some statewide, cross-college supports in place.
+In particular, the colleges felt they could benefit from: more coordination and collaboration across the colleges; common data definitions that would provide comparable information; shared professional development venues; and the time and space to think, exchange, and discuss strategy and execution.
 In essence, the Centers were developed to "connect the dots" between the many initiatives underway in their states.
 Given their geographic dispersion-from New Jersey to Texas-and their states' highly decentralized environments, one might expect the Centers to have evolved in very different forms.
 However, while each reflects local context, they are on the whole remarkably similar in form and function.